Domain-Driven Design in PHP

 Patchlevel event-sourcing

-• An event-sourcing package — no saga as a first-class process manager (no identifier-mapped state machine across events arriving over time).
+• #[Saga] as a first-class identifier-mapped process manager across events arriving over time.

 Ecotone